Fios-Quest/YouTube-Scripts/src/space/di.md

 This video is a bit of a double episode as I want to talk about two patterns that are so tightly coupled, people often (and fairly) treat them like one thing.

-Dependecy Injection lets us better compartmentalise our code, seperating concerns, making the code easier to reason about, and reducing code duplication.
+Dependency Injection lets us better compartmentalise our code, separating concerns, making the code easier to reason about, and reducing code duplication.

 ### intro 2